ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-You use the method to allocate memory for the element array. `new` will get enough memory to store `numElements` of type `Ty`.
+You use this method to allocate memory for the element array. `new` will get enough memory to store `numElements` of type `Ty`.
 This is stored in the `data` `unique_ptr` with the `reset` function which enforces freeing memory
 previously referred to by `data`.
 If allocation fails, which is signaled with a `nullptr` (a zero pointer), `data` will not be valid and the program should be terminated.
 This helper method is made private because it is only
 intended to be used by other methods from the `Matrix` class.
 Users of the `Matrix` objects have no reason for directly invoking this method.